 Ordinary Membership

-Ordinary Membership is open to the following persons above the age of 18 an owner of a Bentley vehicle in Singapore - ownership can be either legal (as evidenced by registration document/ LTA website) or beneficial (as evidenced by trust documentation and relevant motor insurance); and
+Ordinary Membership is open to the following persons above the age of 18:-

+an owner of a Bentley vehicle registered in Singapore - ownership can be either legal (as evidenced by registration document/ LTA website) or beneficial (as evidenced by trust documentation and relevant motor insurance);

-an existing Ordinary Member who has sold his/her Bentley vehicle but has, within the remainder period of his/her yearly membership, placed a valid, verifiable booking for a Bentley vehicle in Singapore.
+an existing Ordinary Member who has sold his/her Bentley vehicle but has, within the remainder period of his/her yearly membership, placed a valid, verifiable booking for a Bentley vehicle in Singapore; and

+a person who whilst not an owner (legally or beneficially) of a Bentley vehicle can provide documentary evidence to show substantial access to a Bentley vehicle.
+(For instance, the spouse, child, sibling or partner of an Ordinary Member can be such an Associate Member.)

 Ordinary Members shall have the right to vote and hold any office in the Club.
 Any Ordinary Member who ceases to qualify as one will automatically be re- designated as an Associate Member for the remainder of the term of his/her membership.
 Any Associate Member who acquires a Bentley in Singapore will automatically be re-designed as an Ordinary Member for the remainder of the term of his/her membership.

 At the beginning of each membership year, each member shall be obliged to state on his/her membership renewal whether or not he owns a Bentley car or has done so during the previous 12 months.